Under a first rate inquisition

 A bean burrito so big

-That can't
+That God can’t

 Eat it